brockn/hdfs-nfs-proxy/src/main/resources/README.txt

     /etc/init.d/rpcidmapd restart

+* All user/groups still show up as nobody or some long number?

+Disable ipv6

 * I am trying to do an operation as any user who is not running the daemon and I get errors?